 Road rollers are usually hired for the construction or repair of pathways, tracks and roads although they can be used to compact large surfaces such as car parks, sports pitches and similar areas.

 Road roller compactors are designed to smooth uneven soil or to compress material used for sub-base layers ready for some form of construction.

-Road rollers use the weight of a large drum to compact the surface being rolled, and some use extra vibration to speed things up and improve compaction, although different types of ground may need different methods.
+Rollers use the weight of a large drum to compact the surface being rolled, and some add extra vibration to speed things up and improve compaction, although different types of ground may need different methods.

 Large and heavy ride-on rollers are often used on construction sites while smaller handheld ones can be used to help level such things as sports fields or even garden lawns.

 With proper safety provision, a road roller is a simple and efficient way to prepare the ground before construction work begins.

 The larger road rollers are relatively expensive machines and too costly to buy for a single job, so road roller hire is usually the best bet.

 Hiring a road roller means you don't have to pay for maintenance, the machine can be returned to the hirer between jobs, and there is no cost for storing and transporting the road rolling device between sites.